kleinesfilmroellchen/spcasm/doc/src/reference/directives.md

 incbin "file": start [- end]    ; Asar-style
 ```

 Vasm-style includes can specify a number of bytes to include in addition to the start byte.
 Asar-style includes can specify the end index of the include; this index is exclusive.
-If length or end are not specified, both variants include from the given start to the
+If length or end are not specified, both variants include from the given start to the end of the file.

 File paths are relative to the current file, as with `include`.